 What is Blackboard?

-Blackboard (Bb) is our web-based learning management system.
+Blackboard (Bb) is our web-based learning platform.
 Some faculty members use Bb for fully online courses, some for hybrid courses, and others for supplementing face-to-face courses.
 Some will not use it.

 Faculty and students can share content and communicate with each other.
 Some courses will use discussion boards, online assessments, email, and more.
 The instructor decides which tools and features to use.

 Students need to check with the instructor to verify Bb use.
-Although all courses are visible to students at the beginning of each term, some instructors turn off access and others allow the course to remain open, but without content.
+Although all term courses are turned on for students at the beginning of each term, some instructors turn off access and others allow the course to remain open, but without content.